Finding new restaurants to try in Bali is one of the most exciting parts of travel planning.

 Quite a few people raved about Made’s Warung as it’s a famous warung chain offering authentic Balinese food.
 Beef rendang is a popular item.
 You also can’t go wrong with trying nasi campur and nasi goreng.
 The menu also offers Western, Japanese, and Thai food, so you’re a bit spoiled with choice.
 The fresh juices are also delicious!

-The warung has traditional Balinese dance performances daily (except Thursdays) and guitar performances on Thursdays.
+The warung has traditional Balinese dance performances every Sunday, live music every Friday, and salsa dancing every Saturday.
 The shows make it feel touristy, but it’s still a nice place to eat.
 There are a couple of locations, and we went to the Seminyak branch.

 - Kuta: Jl.
 Pantai Kuta, Banjar Pande Mas, Kuta, Kabupaten Badung, 80361